podaac/tva-automation-tools/umm_v_auto/README.md

 - `OPS_LAUNCHPAD_TOKEN` for `ops`
 - `UAT_LAUNCHPAD_TOKEN` for `uat`

-The script uses the Launchpad token for both CMR lookups and the ingest update.
+The script uses Launchpad for both CMR lookups and the ingest update.
+No EDL token is required.

-If you prefer to keep using a single Launchpad token, `LAUNCHPAD_TOKEN` still works as a fallback for both environments.
+If you prefer to keep using a single Launchpad token, `LAUNCHPAD_TOKEN` works as a fallback for both environments.

 ## Basic Usage